 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where fluorannite typically forms.
+Look in alkaline igneous rocks country, the host setting where fluorannite typically forms.
 If you start seeing nepheline, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, micaceous masses habit, so train your eye for that shape before scanning the outcrop.